Qasim Rashid

 Qasim Rashid (born July 21, 1982) is a Pakistani-born American author, activist, and attorney.
-A member of the Democratic Party, Rashid was an unsuccessful candidate for the Virginia State Senate in 2019 and the Democratic nominee for Virginia's 1st congressional district in the 2020 election.
+He is a member of the Democratic Party.
+Rashid ran unsuccessfully for the Democratic nomination for Illinois's 11th congressional district in 2024.
+Previously, Rashid was an unsuccessful candidate for the Virginia State Senate in 2019 and the Democratic nominee for Virginia's 1st congressional district in the 2020 election.

 Early life and education

 Rashid was born in Rawalpindi, Pakistan, in 1982.
-His father was an Ahmadiyya missionary.
+His father was an Ahmadi missionary.
 In 1987, he moved with his family to the United States, where they lived in Washington, D.C. and Chicago, Illinois.
-He is a graduate of the University of Illinois at Urbana–Champaign and received his Juris Doctor degree from the University of Richmond School of Law.
+He is a graduate of the University of Illinois at Chicago and received his Juris Doctor degree from the University of Richmond School of Law.
 He served as executive editor of The Richmond Journal of Global Law and Business.

 Career

 From 2006 to 2009, Rashid served as the Associate Director of Admissions for Kaplan University.
 In October 2010, Rashid rallied a group of Muslim youth to march on Washington, raising slogans of "Love for all, hatred for none" as a part of the "Muslims for Peace" campaign.
 In August of that year, The New York Times ran a feature story on Rashid, covering his outreach efforts in the American Midwest.

 Rashid has written for numerous outlets including Time, NPR and The Independent.
 His essay "I believe in love for all, hatred for none" was featured on NPR's This I Believe.
 As a freelance author, he has written on Donald Trump's so-called "Muslim ban" and other current affairs, such as the 2019 Christchurch shooting and the subsequent debate on gun control.